We Offer a Wide Variety of Services

 Thanksmasakah: Our teen annual holiday mash up party (available for enrolled teens only)

 - Social coaching in the moment in a primarily unstructured setting which is where kids have the most difficult time (lunch, recess, the bus).

 - A fun environment – SSK is the highlight of the week for kids who attend – we are not “friend school” but more of a facilitated recreational activity.

 - Resiliency and optimism exercises are explicitly taught to kids/teens.
 We use strategies that are proven to be effective based on solid research.

 - We are coaches who mentor kids on how to interact with peers (We don’t do treatment.
 We are not clinicians.)

 - Sensory simple on purpose – kids learn how to manage sensory needs when a sensory room isn’t nearby.

 - Our program is very effective.
 Most of the kids who attend make true friends – check out our testimonials.

-- Parent support – enrolled families get free access to the subscription-based Social Success Central Facebook group (a savings of $9.95 monthly).
+- Parent support – enrolled families get free access to the subscription-based Social Success Central Facebook group

 - Nadine wrote the book on social skills – actually, Nadine co-authored 7 books in all with many more on the way.